 The next East Asia by the Book!
 CEAS Author Talks event will take place January 25, 2019 and feature "Revolutionary Waves: The Crowd in Modern China" by Tie Xiao (PhD, 2011), Associate Professor in the Department of East Asian Languages and Cultures at Indiana University with Robert Bird (Associate Professor, Department of Slavic Languages & Literatures) as Discussant.

-Special thanks to Prof. Yoon Sun Yang for contributing to this article.
+Special thanks to Professor Yoon Sun Yang for contributing to this article.